Another year has passed with no real activity in the high-stakes challenge between Dan “Jungleman” Cates and Tom “durrrr” Dwan.

 Cates Lost Big Cross-Booking Dwan vs. The Machine

-While news of Cates' and Dwan's online challenge has been scant, we did see the two names connected again this past summer in another high-stakes betting story.
+While news of Cates' and Dwan's credit online challenge on has been scant, we did see the two names connected again this past summer in another high-stakes betting story.

 Cates was part of a group of high-stakes players who cross-booked big money against Dwan taking on a Heads-Up Limit Hold'em machine at the Bellagio Casino in Las Vegas.